usnistgov/dioptra/docs/source/how-to/import-content/import-resources.rst

       * :ref:`how-to-set-up-the-python-client` - Connect to the Python Client in a Jupyter Notebook.

-.. _how-to-import-plugins-import-resource-workflow:
+.. _how-to-import-resources-import-resource-workflow:

 Resource Import Workflow
 ------------------------

-Follow these steps to import resources (plugins and entrypoints) into Dioptra.
+Follow these steps to import resources (plugins, entrypoints, and types) into Dioptra.

 .. note::